rust-stuco/lectures/week12/parallelism.md

 # Designing Parallel Solutions

-Two big questions to ask:
+There are two important questions we need to ask

-* Division of Work
+* Division of labour
   * Who are the workers and how do we divide the work?
-* Thread Communication
+* Thread communication
-  * What needs to be shared and how?
+  * What information needs to be shared and how?
     * Approach 1: Shared Memory
     * Approach 2: Message Passing